sjforman/sjforman.github.io/content/posts/ebikes-are-magic/index.md

 ### 7. Pairs well with public transit

 This depends on where you happen to live of course, but in the Bay Area, BART-plus-ebike works really well.
 A remarkable turnabout, since bikes on BART were completely banned [until 2013](https://www.bart.gov/news/articles/2013/news20131024).
-And the new generation train cars have very functional rails to secure them.{{< ref "2" >}} More recently, the pointless rule against taking them on escalators [was repealed](https://www.bart.gov/guide/bikes/bikeRules).
+And the new generation train cars have very functional rails to secure them.[^bart-racks] More recently, the pointless rule against taking them on escalators [was repealed](https://www.bart.gov/guide/bikes/bikeRules).
 So you can usually avoid the slow and often malodorous elevators.
 My bike even has a walk-assist option that spins the motor at low RPM, that I can use to roll the bike up the rail on the sides of some stairwells, or even in a pinch (if somewhat clunkily) up the stairs.

 ### 8. Integrated lights are a major convenience